Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Invariants

 \section{Invariants}

-Let $\Xm$ be a hyperelliptic curve of genus $g$ over $K$, defined by a homogeneous binary form $f$ over $K$ of degree $2g + 2$, whose reduced automorphism group $\Gbar$ is tamely cyclic of order $n \geq 2$.
-In this section we will construct invariants of $f$ that can be used to determine the descent obstruction for $X$.
+Let $\Xm$ be a hyperelliptic curve of genus $g$ over $K$, defined by a homogeneous binary form $f$ over $K$ of degree $2g + 2$.
+Suppose that the reduced automorphism group $\Gbar$ of $\Xm$ over $K$ is tamely cyclic of order $n > 1$.
+In this section we will construct invariants of $f$ that can be used to determine the descent obstruction (general or hyperelliptic) for $\Xm$, as well as a corresponding descent of $\Xm$ if one of these obstructions vanishes.
 To this end, we first construct geometric normal forms for $f$.
-Modulo a normalization that we do not make, the discussion at the beginning of this section is analogous to that in~\cite[Section 2]{gutsha}.
+Modulo a normalization that we do not make, the discussion at the beginning of this section is completely analogous to that in~\cite[Sec.2]{gutsha}.

+Since we assumed that the reduced automorphism group of $\Xm$ is tame, we can diagonalize one of its generators $\alpha$ over $K$.
+Making the corresponding change of basis if necessary, we may therefore suppose that, using the notation in the introduction,